controlmyspace/Computational-Practises-2025-sound-image-processing/Week 10: Simulations & Behaviour/README.md

 <a href="https://drive.google.com/file/d/1SF7ZYdcdJ2HjulQ20vkj0ZHcpNpnDZPl/view?usp=drive_link">Week 10 Task Video</a>

 <h3>Screengrab</h3>
-- Particle System: Cherry Blossom Petals falling down, wind control is enabled: when left key pressed, wind blows petals to left of the screen and vice versa.
+Cherry blossom petals falling down, wind control is enabled: when left key pressed, wind blows petals to left of the screen and vice versa.
+The longer you press the stronger the wind.
+When key released, wind stops blowing.
+Petals slowly and softly return to position with no wind impact.

 <img src="Week 10 Task Cherry Blossoms Falling.png" alt="Week 10 Task Screengrab">